tigerbeetle/tigerbeetle/docs/recipes/close-account.md

 # Close Account

-In accounting, a _closing entry_ zeroes a (temporary) account's balance.
+In accounting, a _closing entry_ calculates the net debit or credit balance for an account and then credits or debits this balance respectively, to zero the account's balance and move the balance to another account.

 ### Example